s7nio/de-th-wildau-latex/README.md

 tldr: KOMA script based latex template for bachelor- and master-thesis (TH Wildau).

-This repository contains a latex template for bachelor- and master-thesis at Technical University of Applied Sciences Wildau (Technische Hochschule Wildau, TH Wildau). **NOT OFFICIAL.**
+This repository contains a latex template for bachelor- and master-thesis at Technical University of Applied Sciences Wildau (Technische Hochschule Wildau, TH Wildau). **NOT OFFICIAL.** ... because it doesn't exist

 ## Files
 - *thesis.template.tex* main file